 Here, at Western Michigan Comprehensive Treatment Center, we are proud to supply the life-changing and life-saving medication-assisted treatment that has helped countless others before you win the war against fentanyl addiction.
 When you choose to come to our center for treatment, you’ll work closely with highly trained and dedicated staff members who want nothing more than to see you reach and exceed your recovery goals.
 So, when you’re ready to take that first brave step towards overcoming your fentanyl addiction, call Western Michigan Comprehensive Treatment Center today.
 We can’t wait to help you.

-Types of Treatment Offered at Western Michigan Comprehensive Treatment Center
+Types of Treatment Offered for Fentanyl Abuse at Western Michigan Comprehensive Treatment Center

 Cornerstone to the care offered at Western Michigan Comprehensive Treatment Center is our commitment to helping you and offering you the individualized services you need.
 From the moment you complete our admissions process and for the duration of your time with us, you’ll play an integral role in your treatment planning and have a say in the methods of care you utilize.
 Among the types of treatment that are at your disposal, the following are those that can become the backbone of your customized experience at Western Michigan Comprehensive Treatment Center: